Country Homes, Washington

 Country Homes is a census-designated place (CDP) in Spokane County, Washington, United States.
-The population was 5,841 at the 2010 census.
+The population was 6,251 at the 2020 census.
 The campus of Whitworth University is located in Country Homes.
+It is a largely suburban area that blends into the north side of the city of Spokane and the neighboring CDPs of Town and Country and Fairwood.